Fujifilm X-A3 vs YI M1

 Both the X-A3 and the M1 have been discontinued, but can regularly be found used on ebay.
 The X-A3 was replaced by the Fujifilm X-A5, while the M1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and YI websites.
+Further information on the features and operation of the X-A3 and M1 can be found, respectively, in the Fujifilm X-A3 Manual (free pdf) or the online YI M1 Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-A3 or the YI M1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.